-In the months that have followed, the turnoil has continued in the region.
+In the months that have followed, the turmoil has continued in the region.
 As is well known, the resulting problems have had the most severe repercussions in Indonesia and South Korea.
-However, in all the affected economies, the most conspicuous features of the turnoil were dramatic falls in the stock markets, an upsurge in interest rates and, with the exception of the Hong Kong dollar, highly volatile exchange rates.
+However, in all the affected economies, the most conspicuous features of the turmoil were dramatic falls in the stock markets, an upsurge in interest rates and, with the exception of the Hong Kong dollar, highly volatile exchange rates.
 The general business climate has deteriorated markedly, with increased stringency in the banking sector on account of falling collateral values and deteriorating loan qualities.
 This in turn has led to a widespread liquidity squeeze.
 The knock-on effects have been evidenced in reduced investment and consumer spending, reduced economic growth and an increase in unemployment.
-Hong Kong dollar has remained stable and the effects on interest rates and stock market prices in Hong Kong have been reasonably contained, the effect of the regional economic crisis on financial markets' activity in and out of Hong Kong has been very significant.
+Hong Kong could not, of course, stay immune to the regional contagion.
+Whilst the Hong Kong dollar has remained stable and the effects on interest rates and stock market prices in Hong Kong have been reasonably contained, the effect of the regional economic crisis on financial markets' activity in and out of Hong Kong has been very significant.